donomii/ssh-expect/README.md

 expectssh will connect to "mybox.coolservers.com", log in, wait for the prompt, and run "ls".
 It will then wait for the user prompt, and then exit.

 Note that this is a standard racket program, so you can run any racket command in the middle of the session.
-This is very handy when you want to e.g. check that a file exists, and create it if it doesn't.

 # Manual intervention

-expectssh monitors STDIN, so you can type into STDIN while expectssh is running any script, and your keystrokes will be sent to the server.
-This is incredibly useful during a long script, when there is an unexpected prompt on the server that stops your script e.g. "Continue(y/n)".
-You can press "y" and the script will continue.

-You can also use expectssh to log into a server and start a mysql session, then take control and type commands directly into mysql.
+ssh-expect allows you to type commands while your script is running.
+So you can use ssh-expect to log into a server and start a mysql session, then take control and type commands directly into mysql.
+You can also deal with errors or enter passwords, then allow the script to continue processing.

 # Starting a script